The Colombian activist spoke with LatinAmerican Post about the environment, the peace agreements, and the current situation of social leaders

 LAP: Francia, what is your biggest concern regarding peace agreements with the incoming government?

-FM: I think that this incoming government has publicly said that they are going to turn these agreements into pieces because they do not agree with them.
+FM: I think that this incoming government has publicly said that they are going to turn these agreements IGNORE INTO pieces because they do not agree with them.
 In other words, there have been governments and economic sectors in this country that are interested in having a guerrilla group to be able to justify the violence also in the territories.

 For me, the fact that these peace agreements are not complied with, that these peace agreements are destroyed, will mean the intensification of the war in the territories and who already have already experienced all that violence will be affected, because we are going to return to the previous situation and that is what we are observing.
 We are observing that they have begun to stigmatize the murders of leaders.
 It seems to me that it is very serious that high-level public officials, ministers, begin to justify it, let's say, as an apology to crime.
 Those of us who have lived through the war in those territories want to live in peace, we are tired of violence, we are tired of death, we do not want to have more dead people.